thedigitalkern/jamdocs/docs/theme-configuration.md

 * [Cloudflare for Security](https://www.cloudflare.com/security/ "Cloudflare for Security")
 * [Cloudflare for Reliability](https://www.cloudflare.com/reliability/ "Cloudflare for Reliability")

 Free plan for **small personal websites, blogs, and anyone who wants to evaluate Cloudflare.** Our mission is to build a better Internet.
 We believe every website should have free access to foundational security and performance.
-[Cloudflare's Free Plan](https://www.cloudflare.com/plans/?utm_expid=.jzn7bZLMRYOX1sN-nuWXUA.0&utm_referrer=https%3A%2F%2Fwww.cloudflare.com%2F "Cloudflare's Free Plan") has **no limit on the amount of bandwidth your visitors use or websites you add.** If you want to make your site even faster and more resilient, you can easily upgrade to one of Cloudflare CDN's higher tier plans.
+[Cloudflare's Free plan](https://www.cloudflare.com/plans/?utm_expid=.jzn7bZLMRYOX1sN-nuWXUA.0&utm_referrer=https%3A%2F%2Fwww.cloudflare.com%2F "Cloudflare's Free Plan") has **no limit on the amount of bandwidth your visitors use or websites you add.** If you want to make your site even faster and more resilient, you can easily upgrade to one of Cloudflare CDN's higher-tier plans.
 Cloudflare for Individuals is built on our global network.
 This package is **ideal for people with personal or hobby projects that aren’t business-critical.**

 * [DDoS attack mitigation](https://www.cloudflare.com/ddos/ "Cloudflare’s DDoS protection")
 * [Global Content Delivery Network](https://www.cloudflare.com/cdn/ "Global Content Delivery Network")